uwdub/web-dub/README.md

   Install the correct version of Ruby:

   `rbenv install 2.3.1`

   `rbenv global 2.3.1`

-  Alternatively, you can a Ruby version for the directory:
+  Alternatively, you can specify a Ruby version for the directory:

   `rbenv local 2.3.1`

 - Ruby-Devkit:

-  `brew install ruby-build`
+  `ruby-devkit` is automatically installed when `rbenv` is installed.